-There is no legislation or guideline relating to leaves of absence, except for parental leave.
+There is no legislation or guidelines relating to leave of absence, except for unpaid infant care leave for parents of a qualifying child under the Child Development Co-Savings Act 2001 (CDCA).
 However, this can be agreed upon between the employer and employee separately.